jb-1980/khan_api_wrapper/README.md

     # tokens are still valid, so return them
     return tokens["token"], tokens["secret"]

-# Then use the function to ensure we only use fresh tokens
+# Then use the function to ensure we only use fresh tokens when necessary
 token, secret = get_tokens()
 kapi = KhanAPI(token, secret)
 ...